gutodelazeri/Combinatorial-Optimization/README.md

 # Combinatorial Optimization

-This is a collection of activities that I made in the context of INF05010, a combinatorial optimization course offered at UFRGS.
-[Here](https://www.inf.ufrgs.br/~mrpritt/doku.php?id=inf05010:homepage) is the page of the course.
-An overview of each activitie is given below.
+This is a collection of projects I did in the context of INF05010, a combinatorial optimization course offered at UFRGS.
+[Here](https://www.inf.ufrgs.br/~mrpritt/doku.php?id=inf05010:homepage) is the course page.
+An overview of each project is provided below.

 ### Lab 1
 Mathematical modeling of problems using linear constraints.

 ### Lab 2
 Mathematical modeling of problems using integer constraints.

 ### Final Project
-Mixed Integer Programming formulation of a problem and the development of a genetic algorithm to solve this problem.
+Mathematical modeling of a problem and a heuristic algorithm to solve this problem.